 However, the USGA doesn’t follow the PGA Tour in using sudden death to break the tie.
-Rather, a two-hole aggregate playoff is the format that will be used at Winged Foot should there be a tie on Sunday.
-The remaining competitors will play the 10th and 18th holes, and the lowest score wins the championship.
-If there is still a tie, then sudden death will be employed, playing the 10th, 11th and 18th in rotation until a winner is determined.
+Rather, a two-hole aggregate playoff is the format that will be used at Torrey Pines should there be a tie on Sunday.
+The two-hole aggregate playoff would begin on No. 7 then proceed to No. 18.
+If there’s still a tie, sudden-death golf would be on Nos.
+7, 8 and 18 until someone wins.

 The two-hole aggregate has yet to be used in the men’s Open, but was used at the 2018 U.S. Women’s Open, where Ariya Jutanugarn held off Hyo Joo Kim, and two weeks ago when Yuka Saso beat Nasa Hataoka at The Olympic Club.

 Interestingly, none of the four major championships have the same playoff format in place.
 The PGA Championship uses a three-hole aggregate, while the Open Championship goes with four holes.
 The Masters is the only major that uses a pure sudden-death format.

 There have been 33 playoffs in U.S. Open history, the last coming in 2008 when Tiger Woods defeated Rocco Mediate at Torrey Pines in 19 holes.